 Professor Tony Broe released some of the first, preliminary results from his three-year Koori Growing Old Well Study (

-You can watch the ABC News Bulletin below with Prof Tony Broe, Aunty Margaret Anderson and Colleen Cawood (starting at 23 minutes).
+KGOWS).
+It was covered by ABC PM, ABC TV News, The Sydney Morning Herald, newswire AAP, and SBS.
+You can watch the ABC News story below with Prof Tony Broe, Aunty Margaret Anderson and Colleen Cawood.

 Joel Magary interviewed NeuRA researchers including Professor Cyndi Shannon Weickert about inflammation in schizophrenia for his article in